I am looking for the definition of utilitarianism, justice and rights as related to business.

 I want to refer you to a few tools you can try.

-One is Oxford Reference Online, which you can find by going to the Library's home page at https://www.uhd.edu/library/Pages/library-index.aspx, and selecting the "Databases" tab from above the search box in the middle of the page.
-Then select the letter "O," and choose the Oxford Reference Online database from the resulting listing.
-(If you're using this and the databases below from off-campus, you'll be asked to login through student e-services.)
+One is Credo Reference, which you can find by going to the Library's home page at https://www.uhd.edu/library/Pages/library-index.aspx, and selecting the "Databases" tab to the left of the Search box.
+Then select the letter "C," and choose the Credo Reference database from the resulting listing.
+(If you're using this and the databases below from off-campus, you'll be asked to log in with your network username and password, same as in Blackboard.)

 Just enter the word you want a definition of in the search box.